Skip to main content

 Olympian and local hero

 Kenneth Egan is a local Clondalkin man, born and bred.
 He has lived in this area all his life.
-He had been a member of…Neilstown Boxing Club for over 20 years.
-Kenneth has travelled the world in his previous profession as a High Performance Athlete, representing Ireland, and has competed in over 50 countries on international duty; the pinnacle was winning an Olympic silver medal in Beijing, China, in 2008.
-Kenneth has always maintained that home is
+He had been a member of…Neil town Boxing Club for over 20 years.
+Kenneth has travelled the world in his previous profession as a High Performanc Athlete, representing Ireland, and has competed in over 50 countries on international duty; the pinnacle was winning an Olympic silver medal in Beijing, China, in 2008.
+Kenneth has always maintained that home is where the heart is.
+Kenneth was a public Rep for 10 years on SDCC.
+He is also a current practising Psychothera pist in Clondalkin village.
+He has built up a great connection with many different communitie and clubs throughout Clondalkin and is still quite active within the local area.

 Read More